plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 40 f7f77620 1 0 1 20656854 73736170 64726f77
 ```

+We get hex values as the response, which means the program is likely assembled from code containing a [format string bug](https://owasp.org/www-community/attacks/Format_string_attack) (I go over
+this bug in a little more detail after the challenge walkthrough).

 To confirm this, we can convert the hexadecimal values to ASCII, yielding the (malformed) string `@÷÷v [f7f77620] ehTssapdrow` (noting that `[f7f77620]` is invalid as ASCII;
 the information here is intended to be read by a CPU and so is not necessarily human-readable text).

 The string `ehTssapdrow` stands out as some form of actual text - it's 'little-endian' ordering of the ascii string `The password`.

+## Exploiting the vulnerability

 We can automate an exploit with the `pwntools` python module:
 - open a connection to the `netcat` server,